enatario/SCSS-Base/README.md

 Because CSS *cascades* the `@import` order will matter.
 - Resets go at the top to provide a clean slate for your layout code.
 Putting it at the bottom might override some of your custom styles :(.
 - Next are base files and any libraries/frameworks that your files or base might be dependent on.
-  - Base files include many global classes, helpers, and variables you'll need for your project (I've also seen this called `Globals` instead of `Base`).
+  - Base files include many global classes, helpers, and variables you'll need for your project (I've also seen this called `globals` instead of `base`).
   - Vendor libraries that provide straight-up classes like Bootstrap can likely go anywhere in your imports if no other files need to `@extend` or you're not using any provided `@mixins` or `@functions`.
 - Add your utility files next.
 These are files that have isolated classes that can be added to any HTML element and are usually fairly agnostic (e.g. `.u-padding-left--large` gives `50px` of left padding to *any* element).
 Utility classes can also go at the end of your structure here, but I find it more readable here.
 - Lastly is your modules.
   - This is a catch-all of `@import`s.
 But I'd encourage you to break out more aptly-named folders if you're working on a particularly large project with lots of elements to style or a project that will need to scale.
 If it's taking you longer than a few seconds to read through the list of `@import`s in your list, it may be time to think about grouping some files into folders and having a file to import those other files in that folder (much like `_base.scss`).
   - Keep the `@import`s in alphabetic order for readability

+***

 ### Resets
 - I use [`normalize`](http://nicolasgallagher.com/about-normalize-css/), but some folks use [`reset`](https://meyerweb.com/eric/tools/css/reset/), and some folks don't use a reset at all!